The History of Tiaras

 " An Illustrated Dictionary of JEWELLERY" by Anita Mason and Diane Packer

-Nowadays, every girl or woman wishes to wear a tiara once in her life, this is because the tiara signifies more hope, magic, glamour, wealth and sophistication than most woman experience in a lifetime.
-This special feeling can be remembered by saving your tiara or shared by passing it on to the next generation.
+Every girl or woman wishes to wear a tiara once in her life because the tiara signifies hope, magic, glamour, wealth and sophistication.
+This special feeling can be cherished forever by saving your tiara or by passing it on to the next generation.

 Thanks for visiting!